rolspace/blazor-football-scoreboard/README.md

 > [!IMPORTANT]
 > The test database is configured to run on a different port (3307) than the default port used by MySQL databases (3306).

-### Start the test database
+### Starting the test database

-Once the .env file has been set up, it is time to start the test database.
+Once the `.env.testdb` file has been set up, the test database is ready for launch.

-This can be done in two ways:
+The test database can be launched in two ways:
 1. If you have the Docker extension for VSCode, right-click the [docker-compose.testdb.yml](/docker-compose.testdb.yml) file and select `Compose Up`.
 2. Run the command, `docker-compose -f docker-compose.testdb.yml up -d`, from a terminal set at the root of the repository.

-The Compose file will start containers for the test MySQL database and Adminer.
+The Docker Compose file will start the containers for the test database and Adminer.

-If the test database is launched for the first time, there is an automated seeding process that uses the [footballscoreboard_testdb.sql](/scripts/localdb/footballscoreboard_testdb.sql) file to generate the tables and data.
+For the initial launch of the database container, there is an automated seeding process to generate the tables and data, based on the [footballscoreboard_testdb.sql](/scripts/testdb/footballscoreboard_testdb.sql) file.

-Due to the size of the database, the test database container startup will take a bit longer.
-The database will be persisted locally in the `./data/testdb` folder for subsequent runs.
+Due to the size of the test database, the container startup will take a few minutes.
+Once the container is ready, the database will be persisted locally with a Docker Volume in the *.docker/volumes/testdb* folder.

-Adminer will be available at the following URL: http&ZeroWidthSpace;://localhost:8081.
+Adminer will be available at the following URL: *http&ZeroWidthSpace;://localhost:8081*.

-### Run the tests
+### Running the tests

 To run the tests, perform the following steps:

-1. Set the current working directory in your terminal of choice to the root of the repository.
+1. In a terminal, set the current working directory to the root of the repository.
 2. Run the tests with the `dotnet test` command.

-### Run the tests with coverage
+### Running the tests with coverage

 1. Install the [dotnet coverage](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/dotnet-coverage) tool globally with the command, `dotnet tool install --global dotnet-coverage`.